Lost in Time: A New Temporal Benchmark for VideoLLMs: Introduction

 Previous analysis in image question answering benchmarks~\citep{goyal2017making} has demonstrated that poorly formulated benchmarks could bias the development of new models towards learning strong text representations while ignoring visual information.
 This is especially relevant for the video-language community, where benchmarks must account not only for visual but also for temporal understanding.

-In this work, we conduct a comprehensive analysis of widely used video question-answering benchmarks, revealing that temporal information is poorly evaluated.
-Furthermore, in MCQA tasks, prior world knowledge, combined with overly informative questions and answer choices, often allows questions to be answered solely through text, without the need for visual input.
+In this work, we conduct a comprehensive analysis of widely used video question-answering benchmarks, revealing that temporal information is poorly evaluated (see Fig.~\ref{fig:fig1}).
+Furthermore, in MCQA tasks, prior world knowledge, combined with overly informative questions and answer choices, often allows questions to be answered solely through text without the need for visual input.
 Our results also indicate that automatic open-ended evaluation is unreliable, with significant evaluation discrepancies in results across different models for the same task.
-We assess the substantial shortcomings of MVBench and propose as a solution a new benchmark TVBench that requires temporal understanding to be solved, providing an effective evaluation tool for current video-language models: \begin{itemize} \item MVBench contains unlikely candidate answers easily dismissed from a single frame.